-- (d) In a contested case, to the extent necessary for full disclosure of all relevant facts and issues, the presiding officer shall afford to all parties the opportunity to respond, present evidence and argument, conduct cross-examination, and submit rebuttal evidence. - (e) Except as otherwise provided by law other than this [act], when compelling eircumstances make the appearance of witnesses impracticable and the credibility of testimony can otherwise be determined, the presiding officer may conduct all or part of an evidentiary hearing or a prehearing conference by telephone, television, video conference, or other electronic means.
-The hearing may be conducted by telephone (or other method by which the witnesses may not be seen) only if the parties consent [or the presiding officer find that this method will not impair reliable determination of the credibility of testimony].
+(d) In a contested case, to the extent necessary for full disclosure of all relevant facts and issues, the presiding officer shall afford to all parties the opportunity to respond, present evidence and argument, conduct cross-examination, and submit rebuttal evidence.

+4 (e) Except as otherwise provided by law other than this [act], the presiding officer may 5 conduct all or part of an evidentiary hearing or a prehearing conference by telephone, television, 6 video conference, or other electronic means.
+The hearing may be conducted by telephone (or 7 other method by which the witnesses may not be seen) only if the parties consent [or the 8 presiding officer find that this method will not impair reliable determination of the credibility of 9 testimony].
 Each party to the proceeding must be given an opportunity to attend, hear, speak, and be heard at the proceeding as it occurs.
-Nothing in this subsection prevents an agency from providing for electronic telephone hearings by rule. - (f) Except as otherwise provided in subsection (g), a hearing in a contested case must be open to the public.
+Nothing in this subsection prevents an agency from 10 11 providing for electronic hearings by rule.

+(f) Except as otherwise provided in subsection (g), a hearing in a contested case must be open to the public.
 A hearing conducted by telephone, television, video conference, or other electronic means is open to the public if members of the public have an opportunity to attend the hearing at the place where the presiding officer is located or they have an opportunity to hear or see the proceeding as it occurs, unless prohibited by law other than this act.